shalenyjlemko/DRario_compg/log_Raul.md

 I find it outstanding that RandomMasker in Galaxy France is still running after so many hours.
 It started more than 24h ago.
 I will try to use Galazy EU server to run it again.

+I managed to scrape the data from FishTEDB using a wget command to obtain the full data of TEs in Danio rerio including sequences.
+I added the data to our GitHub repository in the data/Drerio_FishTEDB folder.

 *******************************

 ## Sunday November 30th, 2025